Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Application to Privacy-Preserving FL

 \subsubsection{Experimental Results}

 We report the performance of PPFL models using SMHE, CDKS, THE, and MKGSW, focusing on runtime, communication traffic, and model accuracy.

 \textbf{Runtime.} Fig.~\ref{fig:splitTime} presents the runtime breakdown of PPFL models across different computation phases on both the client and server sides for a single training iteration.
 The results are averaged over $100$ training iterations for all models except the MKGSW-based model, whose runtime is approximated using the MKGSW evaluation time reported in TFHE \cite{chillotti2020tfhe}.
 As a bit-level HE scheme, MKGSW incurs an impractically high runtime due to its inherent computational complexity.
 For example, under the FCN setting, the total runtime reaches $3570.65$s on the client side and $2702.17$s on the server side.
 This excessive overhead renders MKGSW unsuitable for real-world PPFL applications.
 In contrast, the other three models, THE-based, CDKS-based, and our SMHE-based models, exhibit significantly lower runtimes, making them more feasible for practical deployment.
 Among these, THE-based and CDKS-based models demonstrate comparable runtime performance.
 Our SMHE-based scheme introduces a moderate increase in runtime relative to THE and CDKS, primarily due to the incorporation of the masking extension mechanism.
 For instance, under the AlexNet setting, the total client-side runtime of SMHE increases by less than $2\times$ compared to the CDKS- and THE-based models ($4.64$s vs. $2.72$s and $7.77$s, respectively).
-Similarly, on the server side, SMHE incurs a higher overall runtime -- $2.17$s for FCN and $38.22$s for AlexNet -- compared to CDKS ($0.97$s and $31.23$s) and THE ($0.96$s and $32.58$s).
-In all cases, the runtime increase remains within a $2\times$ range, which we consider a reasonable trade-off given the enhanced security guarantees provided by SMHE.
+Similarly, on the server side, SMHE incurs a slightly higher overall runtime.
+In all cases, the runtime increase remains within a $2\times$ range, which we consider a reasonable trade-off given the enhanced security guarantees.

-Besides, compared to THE, our approach significantly reduces the client-side key generation time (e.g., $0.08$s vs. $5.09$s for FCN) by allowing each participant to generate their key locally, without the need for interactive threshold key generation protocols.
+Besides, compared to THE, our approach significantly reduces the client-side key generation time (e.g., $0.08$s vs. $5.09$s for FCN) by allowing each party to generate their key locally, without the need for interactive threshold key generation.
 This eliminates the communication overhead inherent in THE's distributed key setup, leading to a substantial reduction in key generation and distribution latency.